2005 Sony HD 500

-The 2005 Sony HD 500 was a NASCAR Nextel Cup Series stock car race held on September 4, 2005 at California Speedway in Fontana, California.
-Contested over 254 laps on the 2 mi asphalt D-shaped oval, it was the twenty-fifth race of the 2005 NASCAR Nextel Cup Series season.
-The race was extended from 250 laps because of a green–white–checkered finish.
+The 2005 Sony HD 500 was a NASCAR Nextel Cup Series stock car race held on September 4, 2005, in Fontana, California at California Speedway, a superspeedway track, before a crowd of approximately 100,000 spectators.
+It was the twenty-fifth race of the 2005 NASCAR Nextel Cup Series.
+Kyle Busch of the Hendrick Motorsports team won the 254-lap race, which was extended by four laps because of a green–white–checkered finish.
+Roush Racing driver Greg Biffle finished second, and Busch's teammate Brian Vickers was third.